We don’t think so, and we’ll show you why…

-Shipping and duty can be as much as £1.75 on a simple T-shirt, depending on the size of the order.
+Shipping and duty can be as much as £1.75 on a simple T-shirt, depending on the size of the order and where it is coming from.
 And if the brand is buying through an agent they will take their cut too.

 So now you get to a more likely cost of £7 for the Far Eastern-made T-shirt, compared to the £8.85 for the British one.

 Retailers traditionally work on a profit margin of around 60% on a branded item when they sell it in their stores.
 A simple way to work that out is roughly double the wholesale cost plus VAT.